msw5465/DS440_Project/README.md

 Pitcher_FeatureSelection.R - Two different feature selection methods, first calculates based on normalized sum of squares, second calculates based on chi-squared.

-Pitcher_DifferenceXGBoost.r - XGBoost Code to include differences from year to year in pitching data.
+Pitcher_DifferenceXGBoost.R - XGBoost Code to include differences from year to year in pitching data.
 Easily change desired attributes with instructions in top comments of code file.

+Pitching_EDA.R - Basic Exploratory Data Analysis to detect pitching injury trends by age range in the MLB.